dia-mern-dev/Node-Backend-TypeScript-Prisma/README.md

-# Node-Backend-TypeScript-Prisma
+# Node-Backend-TypeScript-Prisma Project
-Node.js, Express.js, TypeScript, Prisma
+This is example project using Node.js, Express.js, Prisma, TypeScript